Smoking Ceremonies

 The practice of smoking to cleanse a house or person is used in many cultures around the world, and often involves burning herbs, special wood and bark, such as white sage, among aboriginal Americans.
 There is some evidence that the traditional use of burning white sage can significantly reduce the presence of harmful bacteria in the air.

-Similarly, in Aboriginal Australian medical practices, emu bush (Eremophila longifolia) is highly valued for its use in smoking, and scientific research has supported its use as an antibacterial, antifungal, and antioxidant substance.
+Similarly, in Aboriginal Australian medical practices, emu bush (Eremophila longifolia) is highly valued for its use in smoking, and scientific research has supported its antibacterial, antifungal, and antioxidant properties.
 The leaves of the emu bush are placed on hot embers to produce wet, steamy smoke, which kills bacterial or fungal pathogens.
-This can be beneficial for individuals who are sick, to prevent the spread of sickness, and for use during childbirth.
+This can be beneficial for individuals who are sick, for preventing the spread of illness, and for use during childbirth.

 There are many different plants used in smoking ceremonies and for medicine.
 The type of leaf used for smoking varies by region and availability, but can include peppermint, cauliflower bush, eucalyptus and sandalwood.
-Smoking ceremonies are used for burial, celebration, healing, and cleansing, and are also a gesture of goodwill, bringing people together.
+Smoking ceremonies are used for burial, celebration, healing, and cleansing, and are also a gesture of goodwill that brings people together.
 Performing the ceremony for another is a gift and a blessing.

 Smoking ceremonies can also be a way of connecting with the country by speaking to and acknowledging the ancestors or ‘Old People’.